Jamiyus Pittman

-Jamiyus Pittman (born October 23, 1994) is a former American football defensive tackle.
+Jamiyus Pittman (born October 23, 1994) is an American professional football defensive tackle.
 He played college football at UCF.

-Early life and high school
+Early life

-Pittman was born and raised in Moultrie, Georgia and attended Colquitt County High School.
+Pittman was born and raised in Moultrie, Georgia, and attended Colquitt County High School.
 He recorded 76 tackles, 10 sacks and 12 tackles for loss as a junior for the Packers and was ranked a three-star prospect by most recruiting services.
 He was named preseason All-State going into his senior season but fractured his fibula in September.
 Pittman originally committed to play college football at Ole Miss, but de-committed after the team recommended that he "gray shirt" as a freshman.
 He ultimately accepted a scholarship to play at UCF.

 College career

 Pittman played four seasons for the Knights, appearing in 49 games and starting 33.
 Over the course of his collegiate career, Pittman recorded 138 tackles, 13 sacks, four passes defensed and one forced fumble, as well as one blocked kick.
 As a senior, Pittman recorded 47 tackles and 4.5 sacks was named to the first-team All-AAC team.